GauriDeoghare434/Brain_Stroke_Prediction/README.md

 Overview
 The Stroke Prediction Pipeline was a machine learning project developed to predict stroke risk using the brain_stroke.csv dataset.
 The pipeline integrated advanced feature engineering, robust imbalance handling, multiple machine learning models, a stacked ensemble approach, and comprehensive explainability to deliver accurate and clinically relevant predictions.
 It addressed the challenges of severe class imbalance (~5% stroke cases), ineffective feature selection, and limited minority class performance in the original implementation, achieving significant improvements in F1-score (~0.6 for stroke == 1) and AUC (~0.87).

 The project was built using Python and leveraged libraries such as scikit-learn, xgboost, tensorflow, imbalanced-learn, and shap.
-The final pipeline was containerized with Docker for scalability and included interactive visualizations via a Plotly dashboard.

 Features
 Dataset: Processed brain_stroke.csv (4,981 samples, 11 features, binary target stroke).